 Sir Muir in Harkovast fits this trope, even if his armour is more battered then shining most of the time!

-In Fate Nuovo Guerra Sir Gawain's devotion to Chivalry eventually led to Camelot's downfall as he refused to call for Lancelot's help for the Battle of Camlann.
+While several Servants in Fate Nuovo Guerra come from Arthurian romances or the Matter of France, the best example would probably be Sir Roland.
+Sir Gawain is a special case: his devotion to Chivalry eventually led to Camelot's downfall, as he refused to call for Lancelot's help for the Battle of Camlann.

 Worm has Gallant, a superhero who explictly chooses to live by this trope.